 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Londonderry has relatively fewer families with younger children, and/or college students.
 Combined, this makes Londonderry a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Londonderry does not have a public transit system used by locals to get to and from work.
+Londonderry is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Londonderry citizens is very high relative to the national average among all cities (21.84%): 36.30% of adults in Londonderry have a bachelor's degree or even advanced degree.
+The citizens of Londonderry are very well educated compared to the average community in the nation: 36.30% of adults in Londonderry have a bachelor's degree or even advanced degree.

 The per capita income in Londonderry in 2022 was $45,175, which is upper middle income relative to Vermont, and wealthy relative to the rest of the US.
 This equates to an annual income of $180,700 for a family of four.
 However, Londonderry contains both very wealthy and poor people as well.